-How to survive shopping and gift-giving this holiday season
+How to survive gift-giving this holiday season

 Stop killing yourself trying to buy everyone “the perfect gift!”